 Peppercorns, Slate & Spitfires

 Peppercorn Rent was published by Flarestack in 2008 and a full collection, Slate Rising, by Indigo Dreams in April 2014.
-In February 2015, Alison was awarded funding by the National Lottery through Arts Council England to research and write Sisters in Spitfires, which celebrates the women who flew with the Air Transport Auxiliary during the Second World War.
+Alison was awarded funding by the National Lottery through Arts Council England in 2015 to research and write Sisters in Spitfires, which celebrates the women who flew with the Air Transport Auxiliary during the Second World War.
 Order direct from Indigo Dreams or on Amazon.

 Magazines: Orbis, Envoi, Fire, Pulsar, Ripple, Obsessed with Pipework, Poetry Now, SOUTH, ARTEMISpoetry, 14 Magazine, Ariadne's Thread, Snakeskin, Reach, Ink, Sweat & Tears and on the Mary Evans Picture Library.

 Anthologies: This Island City (Spinnaker Press, 2010), And the Story Isn't Over (poetry pRO, 2009) and poetry tREnd (Lit Verlag, 2010), Poets in Person at the Glassblower (IDP, May 2014) ed by Aprilia Zank, Poems for a Liminal Age, edited by Mandy Pannett, in aid of Medecins Sans Frontieres UK (SPM Publications, August 2015) and Fanfare, Second Light Publications (November 2015).

 Two poems appeared in the XXI Century World Literature, published in New Delhi in February 2016.

 Alison is available for readings, festivals and workshops - please use the Contact form to get in touch or email

 They’re in the mood – swirling

 hips, scarlet lipstick glossing, all

 offering up roads still to travel.